richardsonlima/richardsonlima.github.io/_posts/2022-10-29-singularities-and-blackholes.markdown

   </iframe>
 </div>

 The German series *Dark* built its entire structure around time loops, paradoxes, and deterministic cycles.
-Its central theme—that past, present, and future are interwoven—is conceptually tied to relativistic spacetime.
+Its central theme that past, present, and future are interwoven is conceptually tied to relativistic spacetime.
 While not strictly based on physics, *Dark* captures the philosophical essence of what singularities imply: a place where linear time ceases to exist.

 ---